msyvr/formally/README.md

 ### Use
 To spin this React form builder up in your local environment:
-- make sure you have javascript, node, npm, react installed
-- fork the repo, save to your environment and cd to the app folder
+- Fork the repo, save to your environment and cd to the app folder

-- npm start
+`$ npm start`

+NB:
+- This was created as a basic react app, no additional package dependencies
-- example data in formdata.json: feel free to replace with other json form schema (no guarantees!)
+- The example data is stored in file: formdata.json
+    - Feel free to replace with other json form schema (no guarantees!)

-NB!
-The data is not persisted anywhere, only logged to the console and posted to an alert on submit.
+- The user-input data is not stored/persisted.
+On form submit, it is logged to the console and posted to an alert.

 ### About formAlly
 Dynamically generate forms from JSON data representing the form field schema.
-The current functionality is tested for the example JSON data format and may not generalize to your JSON form schema data.
+- The current functionality is tested for the example JSON data format and may not generalize to your JSON form schema data.

 #### Specs
-Implemented as a React app:
+Implemented as a React app per requirements:

-1. From a JSON string of form data that describes the form fields, dynamically generate the form and render to the browser.
+##### 1. From a JSON string of form data that describes the form fields, dynamically generate the form and render to the browser.

-##### This code works as intended with the sample JSON-ized data file.
-(The jsx in the JSON file was wrapped in "" for consistency with the JSON format.)
+This code demonstrates the required functionality in conjunction with the sample JSON-ized data file.
+-   Note: The jsx in the JSON file was wrapped in "" for consistency with the JSON format.

-2. Implement functionality to manage a conditionally rendered field, per input from another field.
+##### 2. Implement functionality to manage a conditionally rendered field, per input from another field.

-##### The conditional element and the specific parameters of its conditionality trigger whether it is rendered on the form.
-I.e., the triggering input field is field.name = date_of_birth, and age < 13 triggers the render.
+The conditional element and the specific parameters of its conditionality determine whether it is rendered on the form.
+- I.e., the triggering input field is field.name = date_of_birth, and age < 13 triggers the render.

-##### A general solution which extracts values from the object {conditional:{name:'...', show_if:'...'}} would be ideal (TO DO).
+A general solution which extracts conditionality parameters/expressions directly from the object {conditional:{name:'...', show_if:'...'}} would be ideal (TO DO).

-3. Return or console.log the user-input form data to a JS object.
+##### 3. Return or console.log the user-input form data to a JS object.

-##### On submit, console.log plus an alert for the user both return the current form values.
+On submit, form values are returned via console.log plus a user alert.

-4. Notes on field input validation and improving UI/UX beyond basic functionality; ideas for improvement.
+##### 4. Notes on field input validation and improving UI/UX beyond basic functionality; ideas for improvement.

-##### CURRENT VERSION
+CURRENT VERSION

 - Fields are dynamically generated from JSON data structured as objects with multiple key-value pairs that collectively describe a form input field
     - a "tag" = "input" attribute is required to render as a form input
-    - for objects/fields containing a "conditional" key, the current implementation checks for the value of key = "date_of_birth"; if a value exists and indicates user age < the (hard-coded) minimum age, the conditional field is rendered and its input required
+    - for objects/fields containing a "conditional" key, the current implementation checks for the value of key = "date_of_birth"; if a value exists and associates to user age < a minimum age (hard coded as 13 yrs), the conditional field is rendered and its input required

 - All inputs are required for form submission
     - the example JSON data doesn't include this attribute
-    - it's calculated from date of birth to toggle off 'required' when the conditional field is not rendered
+    - therefore, it is calculated from date of birth: 'required' is toggled off for conditions associated with not rendering the conditional field

-##### NEXT STEPS / IMPROVEMENTS
+NEXT STEPS / IMPROVEMENTS (not ordered/prioritized)

 - Testing: unit and integration tests for a comprehesive set of possible field inputs and combinations, as well as a variety of JSON data.

 - Accessibility: no accessibility features (yet!).
 These are critical.

-- Guidance for filling in the form: Clear, concise instructions up front (header or top of form) + 'info' buttons with detailed support for individual fields as appropriate.
-An option to access further assistance (live chat, a forum, contact information,...) would be really nice, if available.
+- Guidance for filling in the form: Essentials up front (header or top of form) + 'info' buttons for detailed support for individual fields.
+    - An option to access further assistance (live chat, a forum, contact information,...) would be really nice, if available.

-- Input validation: All rendered fields are required, and the email and date fields have a minimal degree of built in validation.
-More comprehensive validation should include input guidance/correction in real time (e.g., blocking DoBs in the future, or autocompleting email for common services).
-Units and formatting should be automatically flagged or, ideally, corrected (with user verification/approval).
+- Input validation: As is, all rendered fields are required, and the email and date fields have a minimal degree of built in validation.
+More comprehensive validation should include input validation with guidance/correction in real time (e.g., blocking 'future' DoBs, autocompleting email for common services).
+Units and formatting should be automatically flagged or, ideally, corrected inline (with user verification/approval).

-- Privacy measures such as an option to mask the form temporarily or mask specific fields by default (with a view option for the user to display by choice).
+- Privacy measures: option to mask the form/specific fields temporarily or by default

-- Enable user to login and prepopulate form fields with prior data.
-Also, prompt the user to check their inputs prior to submission (formatted alert?).
+- User login + prepopulate form fields.

+- Prompt the user verification of values prior to submission.

 - Optimize responsive design for mobile.

-- For longer forms, scroll-based rendering - both to help the task feel less overwhelming, and also to help focus the current input fields.
+- For longer forms, scroll-based rendering.

 - An option to revisit the form to edit values would be a user-friendly feature; this may or may not make sense for the form owner so consider on a case by case basis.

 - Design!
 Wanting to keep it light and not fiddle with a package, I used simple CSS flexboxes and a minimum of styling.
 Nicer design would make for a better experience!

-- Notification (alert + email) of:
+- Notification (alert + email) including:

-    - summary of submitted data with next steps/anticipated timeline
+    - summary of submitted data

+    - next steps/anticipated timeline

-    - contact info for the entity collecting the data and for what purposes they may use the data
+    - contact info for the entity collecting the data

+    - confirm the specific purposes for which the data may be used

-    - who else (if anyone) will receive and have access to the data provided, and how it will be stored (encrypted?, deleted after a certain period?, ...)
+    - who else (if anyone) will receive and have access to the data provided

+    - how the data will be stored (encrypted?, deleted after a certain period?, ...)

     - whether and how the user may withdraw the submitted data, or delete specific form data after submission

-    - any required legal notices, potentially location-specific (state, country)
+    - any required legal notices, potentially location-specific (state, country, ...)

-- Clear the form on submission, or somehow indicate it's no longer 'live'?
+- Clear the form on submission

 - Maybe gamify the form or add an optional timer, or - for particularly long forms - cheer the user on as they progress